Eyelor/docker-lab-4-dockerfile/README.md

 ## Container Setup and Running

-To create container with web100 image you need to specify modes it will run with (-d in this case), ports (-p portOnYourHostMachine:PortOnApacheServer(8080 default for this image)), name of container (--name web100container in this case) and any additional options you will need.
+To create a container with the web100 image, specify the modes it will run in (-d in this case), ports (-p portOnYourHostMachine:PortOnApacheServer(8080 default for this image)), the name of the container (--name web100container in this case) and any additional options that will be needed.
 Example command below.

 ```cmd
 docker run -d -p 8080:8080 --name web100container web100
 ```

-After that you can access Apache server working on running container through port 8080 in this case.
-Just type in search bar localhost:8080.
+After that, it is possible to access the Apache server working on the running container through port 8080 in this case.
+Just type localhost:8080 in the browser search bar.

 ![Working Apache Server on Host Computer](screenshots/server_working.jpg)

-If you want to stop running container:
+If stopping a running container:

 ```cmd
 docker stop web100container
 ```

-If you want to start not running but previously created container:
+If starting a container that is not running but was previously created:

 ```cmd
 docker start web100container